liisarik/masters_thesis/README.md

 # masters_thesis
 This repository contains the code, data, and evaluation pipeline for CineBias, a dataset of 1,012 stereotypical sentence pairs extracted from Hollywood movie subtitles.
-The project was developed as part of a master's thesis focused on measuring ocial biases in language models.
+The project was developed as part of a master's thesis focused on measuring social biases in language models.

-Repository Structure
+Repository Structure:

 scripts/: Main pipeline for parsing .srt subtitle files and extracting stereotypical sentences using keyword-based matching.
 Includes English keyword lists.

 Estonian/: Same pipeline adapted for Estonian subtitles and keywords.